Stevens Point Area School District Transition Services

 - Teen Drivers: How to apply

 - Grant Program: Students who qualify for free/reduced lunch may apply to have their classroom and behind-the-wheel driver training for a Class D (Regular) driver license paid through the Driver Education Grant Program.
-Students with grants can enroll in any driver education program offered by an authorize driver education provider.
+Students with grants can enroll in any driver education program offered by an authorized driver education provider.
 The tuition will be paid directly to the driver training school

 - Due to the popularity of the program, the program has reached their capacity of applications.